alirznmt/KNN_from_Scrach/README.md

    - Compute the test error for each k.
    - Choose the optimal k based on the test errors.
    - Compute the error rate of the classifier for the optimal k on the validation set.
-6. **Balanced vs. Imbalanced Data**:
-   - Compare results using balanced data to the imbalanced data based on the chosen k.
-   - Optionally, create a balanced dataset using techniques for dealing with imbalanced data.
-   - Determine if there is a significant difference between the results for imbalanced and balanced data.
-   - Identify the optimal k using balanced data.

 ### Computational Cost Optimization
 1. **Priority Queue Heap Data Structure**: